eldridgea/workdown/README.md

 ## Notes
 The path for content will be the name of the markdown file with no extension.
 For example if you make `contact.md`, it will be `example.com/contact`.

+Also, Workers only work on (sub)domains proxied by Cloudflare.
+So make sure you have your domain that you used in your `wrangler.toml` path proxied.

 ## Install directly from Github
 `pip3 install git+https://github.com/eldridgea/workdown`